 A number of criminal convictions can result in license suspension or revocation.
 These include:

 And, regardless of whether you're ultimately convicted of a DUI, you'll face license suspension if you refuse alcohol testing in violation of Georgia's implied consent law.

 Georgia uses a traffic violation point system.
 Typically, a suspension can occur if you accumulate 15 or more points on your driving record within 24 months without attending a driver improvement clinic.
 Points accumulate for convictions such as reckless or aggressive driving, speeding, or violating child safety restraint laws.

-Criminal convictions, civil issues and other matters may all result in the loss of your license in Georgia.
-For example, your license may be suspended for not complying with a child support obligation.
+Although unrelated to driving, your license can be suspended for not complying with a child support obligation.
 The suspension may last until you show proof that you are complying with your child support order.
-(Georgia Code § 40-5-54.1 (b).)

 After your period of suspension or revocation ends, you must reinstate your license before driving again.
 Your reinstatement fee may vary.
 In some situations, it may be:

-You may need to complete other requirements and pay other fees before your license will be reinstated.
+Depending on the situation, you may need to complete other requirements (such as paying child support) and pay other fees before your license will be reinstated.